RedMeKool/HA-Raspberry-pi-GPIO-PWM/README.md

 For controlling the GPIOs, the platform connects to the pigpio-daemon (http://abyz.me.uk/rpi/pigpio/pigpiod.html), which must be running.
 On Raspbian Jessie 2016-05-10 or newer the pigpio library is already included.
 On other operating systems it needs to be installed first (see installation instructions: https://github.com/soldag/python-pwmled#installation).

+For Home Assistant this daemon can be installed as an add-on (https://github.com/Poeschl/Hassio-Addons/tree/master/pigpio).

 # Installation

 ### HACS